 The characters change and individual events evolve, but at The Olympics the narrative remain consistent: Lifelong dreams of glory.
 National pride.
 Individual triumph of the underdog.

-Ski as fast as you can — cross country— then stop, drop and shoot.
-Plunge head first down an icy, serpentine track on a “Skeleton” sled, at 70 miles per hour.
-This isn’t Little League or typical, suburban soccer mom stuff.
+Plunge head first down an icy, serpentine track at 70 miles per hour.
+That’s Skeleton, not your typical Little League or suburban soccer stuff.

 The Vancouver Olympics drew massive television audiences, even beating out American Idol in the Neilson ratings.
 Almost 35 million Americans tuned in to the last part of the gold medal hockey game.
-And in Canada, 80% of the population watched at least part of that game.
+In Canada, 80% of the population watched at least part of that game.

-• The brand is way more than a mark.
+The Olympic brand is way more than a mark.

 That’s the literal interpretation of the Olympic logo.
 But it goes much deeper than that.